kodecocodes/i9t/testing/testing.markdown

 }
 ```

 One of the ways the UI testing framework references individual UI components in your app is by their accessibility information.
-Setting this `UITableView`'s accessibility identifier to "Workouts Table" will let you reference this table by this same string later on.
+Setting this `UITableView`'s accessibility identifier to "Workouts Table" will let you reference this table by this string later on.

-> **Note**: If you want to add or improve your existing accessibility information you can do it via Interface Builder or the Accessibility API.
+> **Note**: If you want to add or improve your existing accessibility information you can either do it via Interface Builder or the Accessibility API.
 Apple's recommended way is doing it via Interface Builder. `UITableView` doesn't have an accessibility panel in Interface Builder so that's why you did it in code.

 Head back to **WorkoutsUITests.swift**.
 Remove the `tearDown()` and `testExample()` methods and add the following method: